 Source: Company information.
 Notes: Figures relate to the closing years of the transaction; Multiples do not account for reinvestments; (1) Based on related enterprise value and latest available LTM EBITDA before the time of closing.
 There are a few transactions in which no LTM data is available.
 In such instances, a forward-looking EBITDA has been employed.
-The 2023 figures include all acquisitions closed until 31 August 2023.
-Note that some acquisitions have been closed after 31 August 2023 which are included in the figures shown on page 7.
-Please refer to page 36 for further information on targets closed after 30 June 2023.
+The 2023 figures include all acquisitions closed until 10 October 2023.
+Breakdown of acquisitions closed during 1 January 2023 - 30 June 2023 period is presented on page 28 and breakdown of acquisitions closed after 30 June 2023 until 10 October 2023 is presented on page 37.